=== Controlling Analysis

 // SENSE: 100_Full_Text_Search/30_Analysis.json

-, which uses the default standard
+<1> Field title, which uses the default standard analyzer, will return the

-term foxes
+term foxes.

-analyzer, will return the term
+<2> Field english_title, which uses the english analyzer, will return the term

-This means that, were we to run a low-level term
+This means that, were we to run a low-level term query for the exact term

-field would match but the title
+fox, the english_title field would match but the title field would

 not.

-query understand field mappings and can
+High-level queries like the match query understand field mappings and can

 apply the correct analyzer for each field being queried.((("match query", "applying appropriate analyzer to each field"))) We can see this

-in action with ((("validate query API")))the validate-query
+in action with ((("validate query API")))the validate-query API:

 GET /my_index/my_type/_validate/query?explain { "query": { "bool": { "should": [ { "match": { "title": "Foxes"}}, { "match": { "english_title": "Foxes"}} ] } }